ravsii/timers.nvim/README.md

     -- closed.
     persistent = false,
-    -- Default values for new timers, if they weren't passed explicitly.
+    -- Default values for new timers, if they weren't passed explicitly. default_timer = {
-    -- See type hints for all the options, or see TimerOpts. default_timer = {
       icon = "󱎫",
       log_level = vim.log.levels.INFO,